demciucvictor/GeminiAPI/README.md

 I'm not very creative with names :)

 Currently testable via Postman.
-Runnable via an IDE that supports spring boot apllication.
+Runnable via an IDE that supports spring boot application.